Qytera-Gmbh/Qytera-Gmbh.github.io/projects/cypress-xray-plugin/docs/section/configuration/openSSL.md

 ### `rootCAPath`
 : Specify the path to a root CA in `.pem` format.
-    This will then be used during authentication against & communication with the Xray instance.
+    This will then be used during authentication & communication with the Xray instance.
 : ***Environment variable***
     : `OPENSSL_ROOT_CA_PATH`
 : ***Type***